-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Joachim Jansen for the poster entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Joachim Jansen for the poster/PICO entitled:

 Carbon trace gas dynamics in subarctic lakes (Jansen, J.; Jammet, M.; Thornton, B.; Wik, M.; Friborg, T.; Crill, P.)